Basketry of Mexico: 20th century to the present

 Most artisans make the items part-time, as a complement to other economic activities, and workshops are based in family homes, with various members participating.
 Some artisans have organized into cooperatives to promote their work.
 However, most basketry products are easily replaced by manufactured goods, and in areas the resources needed to make them are becoming scarce.
 Basketry has declined in Mexico with the introduction of plastic containers in the 1970s and similar products imported from Asian since 2005.
 For these and other reasons, basketry is not as important a handcraft as others such as ceramics, but it still plays an important domestic and commercial roles in rural communities in states such as Guerrero, State of Mexico, Oaxaca, Puebla, Sonora, Michoacán and Veracruz.

 A microcosm of the basketry market is in the La Merced Market in Mexico City, which sells products from Puebla, Tlaxcala, Querétaro, Michoacán, State of Mexico, Guerrero and San Luis Potosí.
 There are about 30 stalls selling basketry products in La Merced, many of which have been passed down through the generations.
 Most of the sales are to other merchants, such as those who sell tacos de canasta, traditional sweets and bakeries.
 Many of the sales occur in conjunction with certain celebrations.
 Holy Week sees the sales of baskets and palms.
 For Day of the Dead, petates, chiquihuites and small baskets are bought as altar decorations.
 For Christmas, baskets are used to hold food and traditional decorations.
 Many of these sales are to people from the edges of Mexico City where traditions survive better.
 However, many of these stalls must now offer cheaper Asian made goods along with other items in order to stay in business.

 Where tourism has a favorable impact on conserving basketry traditions, it tends to have a negative effect on the resources used to make the products because of demand.

 Materials

-Basketry is related to other textiles arts, except that the plant fibers used are stiffer, ranging from rigid, hard works made from branches or strips of wood to the nearly cloth-like pieces from leaf fibers such as ixtle (maguey fiber) and hennequin.
-Apart from ixtle and hennequin, the vegetation used can be divided into two types: hard or semi rigid, which include materials such as wood strips and willow branches or canes to softer materials such as palm fronds, reeds, straw and other plant stems.
+Basketry is related to other textiles arts, except that the plant fibers used are stiffer, ranging from rigid, hard works made from branches or strips of wood to the nearly cloth-like pieces from leaf fibers such as ixtle (maguey fiber) and henequen.
+Apart from ixtle and henequen, the vegetation used can be divided into two types: hard or semi rigid, which include materials such as wood strips and willow branches or canes to softer materials such as palm fronds, reeds, straw and other plant stems.
 The latter materials create items of more flexibility than the first.
 The materials used in a give location vary, depending on the local vegetation, and since it mostly depends on plant fibers, it is mostly a rural occupation, being close to sources.
 Materials may be mixed in the making of a piece, generally to provide patterns and textures, sometimes color.